pcklink/pcklink.github.io/cv.md

 email: c.klink [at] nin.knaw.nl

 ## Research interests
-I am (systems) neuroscientist with an interest in the neural mechanisms of perception and cognition.
+I am neuroscientist with an interest in the neural mechanisms of perception and cognition.
 How does the brain process information and what mechanisms give rise to flexible, goal-directed behavior?
 How can we get a grip on these processes and improve life?
 I have worked on a range of topics including visual perception, attention, multimodal integration, neural plasticity, decision-making, working memory, reward processing and basic neural coding problems using behavioral, computational, neurophysiological and neuroimaging methods in non-human primates, humans, & rodents.
+I am a Senior Scientist (staff) at the Netherlands Institute for Neuroscience in Amsterdam, with a guest affiliation at the Vision Institute in Paris, France.

 ## Training
 <ul>
  <li>Visiting scholar KU Leuven.</li>
- <li>Postdoctoral fellowship Netherlands Institute for Neuroscience & Academic Medical Center, University of Amsterdam.</li>
+ <li>Postdoctoral fellow Netherlands Institute for Neuroscience & Academic Medical Center, University of Amsterdam.</li>
  <li>Postdoctoral fellow Psychopharmacology Utrecht University</li>
  <li>PhD (Cum Laude) in Functional Neurobiology Utrecht University</li>
  <li>MSc (Cum Laude) in Cognitive, Experimental & Clinical Neuroscience, Utrecht University</li>